Jenneh/Cognitive-Load-in-Science-UX/episodes/Episode4-AddingThingsSubtracts.md

 Interfaces work the same way.
 Now imagine the bunnies are crucial pieces of information, or buttons to perform tasks.

+It's easier to complete the core task—counting the bunnies—when there's no clutter

 ## Example 2: Two Graphs vs One graph

 <img width="757" height="353" alt="image" src="https://github.com/user-attachments/assets/71d5791d-3219-4047-b72f-517f6bec1622" />